My Humidifier Gets Everything Wet: Checks and Solutions

 This will raise the humidity too much.
 It can end up making everything feel damp.
 In the post on Honeywell humidifier instructions, you will notice we said it comes with just a knob.

-It does not have a built-in humidistat to signal it to turn on or off when need be.
+It does not have a built-in humidistat to signal it to turn on or off when needed.

 You could order a humidifier that has an automatic shutoff function.
-With this type of unit, it will switch itself off automatically once it achieves the humidity level that you set.
+With this type of unit, it will switch itself off automatically once it reaches the humidity level that you set.

 Such units have a built-in humidistat.
 It also has a panel on which you can set your desired humidity level.